 Finding Villas for Sale

-When searching on these sites, make sure to sort by price as that will make it easier to spot duplicate listings and false m2 information.
-Unfortunately, these sites are bad at removing listings for villas that have already sold (some, years ago!), and many inflate the m2.
+When searching on these sites, make sure to sort by price as that will make it easier to spot duplicate listings and falsely inflated m² information.

-Another thing to be aware of is that some agents refuse to work with other agents (for various reasons), resulting in the agent you’re working with telling you a property has sold when it hasn’t, so make sure to double-check with another agent.
+Another thing to be aware of is that some agents refuse to work with other agents (for various reasons), resulting in the agent you’re working with telling you a property has sold when it hasn’t, so make sure to double-check with another agent (or, later, in DVF).
 Also, many deals fall through — a property with an offer on it is far from a done deal and very well may end up back on the market.

 Reading Real Estate Listings